siri3291/Student-performance-/README.md

 # Student-performance-
-"A data analysis project on student performance using Python, pandas, seaborn, and matplotlib with techniques like correlation analysis, outlier handling, and visualization."
+"A data analysis project on student performance using Python, pandas, seaborn, and matplotlib, featuring correlation analysis, outlier handling, data visualization, and linear regression modeling."